 Goal-setting is part of establishing a budget, so you want to know you’re doing it right.
 What makes for good financial goals?
 How do you know whether you’re on the right track?

-Before deciding whether your goals are “good,” you should know the difference between wishes and goals.
+Before deciding whether your financial goals are “good,” you should know the difference between wishes and goals.
 There’s nothing wrong with wanting something, but hopes and dreams are not goals.
 Desires are just that – desires.
 Without a plan behind them, they will always be abstract.
 A goal is born when a plan is established to achieve it.

 Healthy financial goals are the ones that will do 2 things:

-A hot new sports coupe may be a cool dream – and it may even become a planned goal once you have a road map to achieve it.
+A hot new sports car may be a cool dream – and it may even become a planned goal once you have a road map to achieve it.
 But will it benefit you to have that shiny toy if other bills are not being paid on time?
 Is it healthy?

-Examples of Good Financial Goals in Context
+Examples of Healthy Financial Goals

 Score a Goal